What is HUBzero?

 Minimum System Requirements

-HUBzero installations require one or more dedicated hosts running Debian GNU/Linux version 8 (jessie).
+HUBzero installations require one or more dedicated physical hosts running Debian GNU/Linux 6.0.
+In particular there are version specific requirements on mysql (5.1), python (2.6) and php (5.3).

-Production systems should try to not limit hardware resources, HUBzero is designed to run on systems with many CPU cores and lots of RAM.
-If you are looking for a system to run a small site with limited physical or virtual resources this is probably not the system for you.
-However, for demonstration or development purposes we often create VM images with less than a gigabyte of RAM and 5 gigabytes of disk.
+It is possible to run HUBzero inside of a virtual machine such as ones created by VMware and VirtualBox.
+While fully functional there will be significant performance and resource limitations in such an environment.
+For demonstration or development purposes we often create VM images with less than a gigabyte of RAM and 5 gigabytes of disk.
 While fully functional, these virtual machines would only be suitable for a single user doing development or testing.

 This document and the installation and maintenance of a HUBzero system has a target audience of experienced Linux administrators (preferably experienced with Debian GNU/Linux).